shsagir/play-area-sync/docs/security.md

 ## Firewalling

-Per default all outgoing calls on all ports, except for [standard ones](/quirks#toc-firewalling), are closed.
-You can request to whitelist a port or port range.
+Per default all outgoing calls on all ports, except for [standard ones](https://www.fortrabbit.com/specs#firewall), are closed.
+You can request to white-list a port or port range.
 You do so in the Dashboard in the settings of your App.

 ## Vulnerability reporting